SiliconLabs/Gecko_SDK_discontinued/kits/EFM32LG_STK3600/examples/usbdcomposite/readme.txt

 The CDC COM port function.
 ==========================
 Implements an USB CDC based virtual COM port.
-USART1 on the DK is used as the physical COM port.
+USART1 on the STK is used as the physical COM port.
 Any data sent to the virtual CDC COM port is transmitted on USART1.
 Any data received on USART1 is transmitted to the virtual port.
 USART1 is available on the STK EXT port.
 EXT pin 4 is Tx, pin 6 is Rx.